 The venue, which resides in the Gebhardt Building, is a 45,000-SF 2,500-person music hall designed to meet the strong and lasting demand for world-class live music in Madison.
-The Sylvee will help to ensure that bands and artists of all types and all sizes will be able to entertain their fans right here in Madison for generations to come.
-This project will be seeking LEED certification.

 This project was made possible by a new economic development paradigm that recognizes the interdependence of creative industries resulting in improved regional attractiveness and positive business impacts.
 Availability of cultural events and entertainment is just as important for the region’s artists, citizens and visitors as it is for the venue.

 The facility will include a 315-seat recital hall, large rehearsal room and spacious lobby.
 The main concert hall inside the center features large holes – entryways for sound into two large reverberation chambers.
-These chambers, together with recessed panels, and other sound reflection points, comprise an integrated acoustical treatment system which will empower the Wisconsin Sound – achieving unrivaled acoustic performance on a worldwide level inspiring passion among artists and audiences alike.

 New and remodeled space will house lecture halls, active learning classrooms, offices and instructional labs for undergraduate general, organic, inorganic, physical and analytical chemistry.